NikosMas/FitbitApplicationGP-BackEnd/README.md

 # Desktop Application for retrieving user data from the Fitbit API

 ## Ιn a few words
-Fitbit App for retrieving User Data from the Fitbit API and sending e-mail for Heart-rate information according to the user selection.
+Fitbit App for retreiving User Data from the Fitbit API and sending e-mail for Heart-rate information according to the user selection.

 ## Implementation
 The project is a Spring Boot application partially based on Java Spring framework, Vaadin and Java 8 and built with Maven.
 The databases used are MongoDB for the stored data and RedisDB for other usefull information needed in auth processes.